IndomieGorengSatu/Mie/README.md

-## How does a penguin build it’s house?
-Igloos it together.
+## What do bees do after they are married?
+They go on a honeymoon.